All Episodes

 We had wiped them out.

-And they're all other kinds of uh so it's it's a different global situation now that we would have to again eliminate similarly to World War II competitors to actually recreate the similar circumstances of that era back in just a second.
+But now they're back, and you have to throw others in the mix, the CHICOMs, and there are all other kinds of – so it's a different global situation now that we would have to, again, eliminate, similarly to World War II, competitors to actually recreate the similar circumstances of that era.

-You know, I've I've got some emails.
+You know, I've got some emails.

-Why haven't you talked about the story about the State Department eliminating a portion of an interview about the Iran Nuke deal?
+Why haven't you talked about the story about the State Department eliminating a portion of an interview about the Iran nuke deal?

 Folks, I knew about it.